stefanvstein/testify/README.md

   (+ a 3)
   (is (= 5 *1)))

-;; Supply an optional :test-var parameter to pick the ;; "comment macro" you want to evaluate:
+;; Supply an optional parameter to pick the "comment macro" ;; you want to evaluate:

 (deftest test-the-test
-  (eval-as-use 'project.tests {:test-var #'unit-test}))
+  (eval-as-use 'project.tests  #'unit-test))
 ```

 Additional vars can categorize comments further.

 ## Options

-The eval- functions takes an optional map of options, as seen above.
+The eval- functions takes an optional either var, as seen above, or map of options.
+The var is shortcut for map contining the key :test-var with the option as value.
 Following options are available:

 `:test-var` is a var of the macro used as test-comment.
 Default value is `#'testify/test-comment`.
 It can be changed to make selective evaluation runs in the same source file.